Will my disability keep me from studying abroad? NO WAY!

 Students with disabilities can certainly experience immersion in another culture by studying abroad.
 That said, planning ahead and researching to find a location and program that meets needs does take time.
 We suggest you start the process at least 9-12 months prior to your intended term abroad.
 No matter what type of disability there is a program for you!

-- Check out W&M’s Disability Services website and register with Disability Services.
+- Check out W&M’s Student Accessibility Services website and register with Student Accessibility Services.

 - Learn about the steps to studying abroad and program options on the Global Education website.

 - Email [[ljhenderson, Leslie Henderson, Director of Student Accessibility Services]] to make an appointment with Student Accessibility Services to discuss any accommodations that might be needed while abroad.

 - Make an appointment with [[smmitt, Sylvia Mitterndorfer, Director of Global Education]] to explore study abroad programs that can provide the accommodation you will need while abroad.

 Please note: For accommodation to be considered in the host country, students MUST be registered with Student Accessibility Services at W&M. It is important that students disclose this information up to 9-12 months prior to going abroad to ensure enough time to coordinate accommodation.
 Disclosure will NOT impact acceptance into a program.